Rare clear view of Mt Fuji from the Cerulean Tower Hotel’s Club Room

 Meiji Shrine

-We gather in the hotel lobby and travel a short distance in a small fleet of reserved taxis.
+We gather in the hotel lobby and travel a short distance via pre-arranged transport.
 Our visit to the peaceful Meiji Shrine will serve as our introduction to Shinto, Japan’s ancient indigenous spiritual belief.
 Within the compound we’ll stroll dramatic tree-lined paths to the compound where we will likely see couples in kimono for weddings or blessings, priests preparing for ceremonies, and Japanese from across the country coming to visit this important monument.

 We’ll continue on foot along the tree-lined Omotesando street, the “Champs-Elysees of Tokyo,” to see dramatic contemporary retail architecture and we will enjoy lunch at a nearby neighborhood restaurant.